 Vaccines are simply compounds that contain small amounts of inactivated viruses or bacteria that cause disease.
 These will not give you the disease because they have been altered and are inactivated, but they will stimulate your body to produce the antibodies required to fight the disease if it is encountered naturally.

-Where to get advice.
+Where to get advice about your vaccination needs.

 There are plenty of reputable sources online such as the Travel Health Pro (formerly NaTHNaC) website, the Centre of Disease Control and Prevention (CDC), or the NHS’ Fit For Travel website.
 The Fit For Travel Destination Map is a genuinely useful resource that can give you specific recommendations based on what country or countries you are travelling through.
 These are excellent resources but it is important to remember that there is just as much false information online too, so your own online research should never be a substitute for qualified advice.

 My online travel clinic cannot physically administer the vaccinations to you but is the ideal place to get immediate qualified advice online of what you need, and I can advise you where to go next.